REAN-Foundation/reancare-service/CONTRIBUTING.md

   You can contribute to the repo by -
   1. Testing the repository and add additional test cases.
-  2. Raising an [issue here](https://github.com/REAN-Foundation/reancare-service/issues)- for a problem you have encountered or for a new feature request.
+  2. Raising an [issue](https://github.com/REAN-Foundation/reancare-service/issues)- for a problem you have encountered or for a new feature you want to have.
   3. Fixing the bug or implementing a new feature/part of the feature
   4. Adding Postman requests and test cases.
-  5. Documentation and transaltion.
+  5. Documentation and translation.
   6. Spreading the word!

   - :beetle: **Add an issue**